hilbix/tino/harmful/README.md

 > - And the company I worked for at that time.
 >
 > But I swear, everything I write here is true.
 True according to my perhaps failing memory.
 But true.

+Please keep in mind, that I am human.
+So I err.

+Hence I do not tell you my software is perfect.
+But if you find a bug contradicting this principle "**do no harm, in any and even the impossible worst situation**" this is a **high level top prio Bug** for me.